partiql/partiql-lang-kotlin/examples/Readme.md

     * SimpleExpressionEvaluation: how to run a simple query
 * Java:
     * CSVJavaExample: similar to CsvExprValueExample but implemented in Java
     * S3Example: running queries from data stored in a S3 bucket.
-To run this example is necessary to create a S3 bucket, upload a file and change the example code to point to that bucket.
-Look at the code for more details.
+To run this example it is necessary to create a S3 bucket, upload a file and change the example code to point to that bucket.
+Please look at the source code of S3Example and its documentation on how to adapt the test for your needs.